Mysore and Led Ashtanga Classes

 Six days a week

-2025: Fifty Years of Ashtanga Vinyasa in America
+Ashtanga Vinyasa: 50 Years of Growth in America

-This year marks 50 years since Manju Jois first arrived in Encinitas, California, where he still lives and teaches today.
+The year 2025 marked 50 years since Manju Jois first left Mysore, India and headed stateside, bringing Ashtanga Vinyasa to Encinitas, California, where he still lives and teaches today.
 Manju has taught thousands of students worldwide, sharing the practice first known simply as “the yoga” with students who later became masterful teachers themselves.

 And so the practice has been passed down one community at a time, from teacher to student, student becoming teacher, in the United States and around the world.
 Manju Jois’ lineage carries on today in Memphis through your Ashtanga teachers at Better Bodies Yoga.
 Michele Mallory and Tracie Fisher continue to study directly with Manju, teacher of their teacher, Greg Tebb, because they are first and foremost students of the practice themselves.